theSteveMitchell/postgres_upsert/README.md

 ## Usage

-The gem will add the aditiontal class method to ActiveRecord::Base
+The gem will add the additional class method to ActiveRecord::Base

 * pg_upsert io_object_or_file_path, [options]